IntersectMBO/cardano-addresses/CONTRIBUTING.md

 The following people hold key responsibilities:

 * @disassembler is responsible for releases
-* @hamishmack is responsible for compilation to JavaScript and CI
+* @Crypto2099 is responsible for compilation to JavaScript and CI
 * @paweljakubas is responsible for the Haskell components

 Regular contributors for the Haskell components are